Frequently Asked Questions

 No, the BPDA does not own or manage artist work-only spaces.
 As a courtesy, the BPDA does provide a list of artist work-only properties, but the BPDA has no direct relationship with these properties.
 Please contact the property directly for information about availability.

-For information about the Artist Live/Work program, please contact Elizabeth Torres, Housing Policy Assistant.
+For information about the Artist Live/Work program, please contact Michelle McCarthy, Housing Policy Manager.